awkwardarm/Portfolio-Projects/README.md

 - How long is a typical timed work session?
 - Are certain days of the weeks more productive?
   - Are there certain activities that occur on certain days?
+  - Are there certain times of the day I'm more productive?
+  - What time do I start on the most productive days?
 - How does total productivity change by month?
 - How has my discipline changed over time?
 - How many hours have I spent in total on different activities?